 Previously thought to be a subspecies of the Little horned toad (Megophrys minor).
 But molecular genetic evidence now supports its full species status.
 The 2 species are obviously different.
 The Little horned toad is absent in Hong Kong but much more common in southern China and Southeast Asia.

 Not an endemic species – Other than Hong Kong, it can also be found in southern China and Vietnam.
 But it is hardly known outside Hong Kong.
 To be fair, it is even not known to most people in Hong Kong.

 Megophrys brachykolos (Inger and Romer, 1961) Kingdom: Animalia Phylum: Chordata Class: Amphibia Order: Anura Family: Megophryidae Genus: Megophrys Species: brachykolos

 The Painted chorus frog (Microhyla butleri) has many other common names such as Butler’s narrow-mouthed toad, Butler’s pigmy frog, Butler’s rice frog, Butler’s ricefrog, noisy frog, or Tubercled pygmy frog.

-An alien species of Hong Kong – the Asian water dragon (Physignathus cocincinus) is originally native to China and mainland Southeast Asia.
+An alien species of Hong Kong – Among the oldest introduced lizards – the Asian water dragon (Physignathus cocincinus) is originally native to China and mainland Southeast Asia.
 It is also known as the Chinese water dragon, Thai water dragon, and green water dragon.